robhogan/react-native-store-view/README.md

 See the `ReactNativeStoreViewExample` project for more.

+## Known limitations
+`SKStoreProductViewController` is *not supported* for use in a simulator environment, and so neither is this module.
+Currently, the `loadProductWithParameters` promise will never complete in a simulator.
+You'll need to test your application using a real device.

 ## License

 ReactNativeStoreView is available under the MIT license.
 See the LICENSE file for more info.